Forensic Science and Evidence Services Division

 Accreditation and Regulation:

 The Forensic Science & Evidence Services Division ensures the quality of it's work by being accredited to ISO/IEC 17025 and ISO/IEC 17020 by ANSI National Accreditation Board (ANAB).
-The fields of Forensic Science that are currently accredited are Forensic Biology, Drug Analysis, Latent Prints, Questioned Documents, and Firearms Analysis for ISO/IEC 17025 Forensic Testing.
+The fields of Forensic Science that are currently accredited are Forensic Biology, Drug Analysis, Latent Prints, Forensic Processing, and Firearms Analysis for ISO/IEC 17025 Forensic Testing.
 The Crime Scene Sciences Unit is accredited to ISO/IEC 17020 standards for Forensic Inspection.

 Currently the Photography Unit, The Administrative Unit, and the Evidence Management Unit are not accredited portions of this Division.